Living

 • Organic: natural fibers, such as wool and cotton, are more breathable than synthetic substances, and they're far more environmentally friendly.
 I recommend the best organic bedding for eco-conscious shoppers.

-I would class any mattress protector that costs more than $100 for a Queen as an expensive mattress protector.
-Our reigning champion, the Saatva Waterproof Mattress Protector, comes in at $195, which certainly qualifies as expensive.
-Before you start to shop, I suggest you set an upper and a lower limit to your budget.
+I would consider any mattress protector that costs more than $100 for a Queen to be an expensive mattress protector.
+Our reigning champion, the Avocado Organic Waterproof Mattress Protector comes in at $219 (full price - although is often knocked down in the sales), which certainly qualifies as expensive.
+But if you have just invested in an expensive brand new mattress that you want to keep in pristine condition, or are looking for more than just basic waterproofing, you will appreciate the added benefits of this option, such as organic, breathable and hypoallergenic materials.
+Before you start to shop, I suggest you set an upper and a lower limit to your budget to give yourself a guide of what you're prepared to spend.

 Yes, a mattress protector goes directly on top of your mattress or mattress topper and beneath your sheets.
 In fact, a mattress protector works a lot like a fitted sheet: you need to stretch the elasticated skirt over each corner of the mattress.